 Let’s hope the SEC contains these new Ponzi schemes reported by Markopolos and nobody ever finds out.
 Black Swan events are very rare.
 Yet the dotcom bubble and housing market bubble happened within 10 years of each other.
 Perhaps we’ll witness another Black Swan event within the next three years.

-What can we do to protect ourselves?
+What can we do to protect ourselves from Ponzi schemes?

 1) Deleverage out of equities.
 During a financial meltdown, leverage is what destroys people’s livelihoods because investors might often owe more than their initial principal investment.
 If you are unleveraged, the worst you can lose is 100%.
 You can end up owning money if you lose too much on leverage.
 The most important deleveraging action is to get out of all long margin stock market positions.
 Brokerages will force you to liquidate your positions or come up with new cash if a margined position falls below a certain threshold.